oroinc/documentation/book/localization.rst

     RUB:
         symbol: руб.

-File defines currency symbols for each currency code.
-These symbols are used to render currency symbols on money field view and edit.
+This file defines currency symbols for each currency code.
+These symbols are used to render currency symbols when viewing or editing monetary fields.

 Resources/config/oro/name_format.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~